aisingapore/Novella/README.md

     'The last generation of the Roman Republic', 'Satoyama--satoumi ecosystems and human well-being : socio-ecological production landscapes of Japan']
     ```
+*Note that the dataset provided in this library is for trial purposes, and has been downsampled significantly from the original training dataset in terms of size.
+Please treat the results of any model trained on this sample dataset as purely illustrative.
+To take the solution forward, we urge interested users to compile their own training dataset following the structure explained above.*

 ## Contributing